-What is this?
-How should one properly explain the pure love we, Swedes, have for this simply delightful bun of goodness?
-Okay, if you couldn’t care less skip the part in italics.
-However if you’d like to achieve a better understanding of the Swedish culture and this amazing pastry keep reading or watch this hilarious yet educating video:
+How should one properly explain the pure love we, Swedes, feel for this simply delightful bun of goodness?
+Listen to me, if you couldn’t care less about what on earth these buns are, simply skip the part in italics.
+However, if you’d like to get a better understanding for the Swedish culture and this amazing treat, keep reading, or watch this hilarious yet educating video:

 During the winter, Sweden is very dark.
-Seriously, around 3-4 PM it’s as dark as it should be in the middle of the night.
-Therefore Lucia, the most delightful and bright celebration all year, certainly is needed.
+Seriously, around 3-4 PM it’s pitch black outside.
+Therefore, Lucia, the most delightful and bright celebration of the year, certainly is needed.

 Originally, Lucia is an old tradition from Sicily, celebrating the sacrifice that Lucia, the martyr saint, made.
 Everyone in Sweden knows the legend about Lucia.
-Lucia was a daughter of a rich merchant/duke, yet she was extremely humble and kind.
-She even snuck out and gave away all her belongings to the poor.
-She had hundreds of suitors who all begged for her hand, yet she refused to fall for any of them due to her strong belief in God.
-One time when she visited a jail, where the sick and insane were kept, one of the guards fell on his knees begging for her hand.
-He said that she had such beautiful eyes and he wanted them beyond anything else.
-Therefore, without hesitating, she took her eyes out, which left her with two large, dark holes in her face, and gave them to him.
-He started screaming and called her a witch.
+Lucia was a daughter of a rich merchant/duke, but she was extremely humble and kind.
+She even used to sneak out and give away all of her belongings to the poor.
+She had hundreds of suitors, who all begged for her hand.
+However, she refused to fall for any of them due to her strong belief in God.
+One time, when she visited a jail, where the sick and insane were locked in, one of the guards fell on his knees begging for her hand.
+He told her that she had the most beautiful eyes he had ever seen, and he wanted them to be his beyond anything else.
+Basically, he asked her to marry him, in a very odd way.
+Anyhow, without hesitating, she used her hands and took her eyes out, and gave them to him.
+He started screaming and calling her a witch.
 Later, she was sentenced to be burned alive on a pyre, tied to a wooden stock.
-The legend goes that she was not consumed by the flames and that suddenly she obtained new bright blue eyes (she used to have brown eyes before the removal) that God had given her as a reward for her faithfulness.
-Due to the burning not working she was later killed with a sword through her throat.
+The legend goes that she was not consumed by the flames, and that suddenly she obtained new bright blue eyes (she used to have brown eyes before the removal), that God had given her as a reward for her faithfulness.
+Because the fire didn’t even touch her slightest, she was later killed with a sword through her throat.

 As a result, every 13th of December we celebrate Lucia, the bearer of light.
-Everywhere you go, schools, churches, hospitals, kindergartens, elderly care, Lucia is celebrated there.
-It can be as simple as eating a traditional Swedish saffron bun, “Lussekatt”, “Lucia’s cat”, also known as “Lussebullar”, “Lucia’s buns”, drinking mulled wine and eating ginger bread or by attending a traditional Lucia “performance”.
+Regardless of where you go on the 13th of December, Lucia is celebrated.
+It’s a tradition celebrated everywhere from schools, churches, hospitals, kindergartens, to retirement homes.
+The way of celebrating can be as simple as eating a traditional Swedish saffron bun, “Lussekatt”, “Lucia’s cat”, also known as “Lussebullar”, “Lucia’s buns”, drinking mulled wine and eating ginger bread or by attending a traditional Lucia “performance”, “Luciatåg”.

-Special songs are sang during the “Luciatåg” and most Swedes know them well enough to sing a couple from memory, always with pride.
-I, myself, has actually been Lucia twice, once in church, as I sang in church choir for four years, and in 9th Grade, the last year before heading of to the Swedish equivalent of High school.
-It certainly is an amazing experience.
-I truly recommend Googling “Luciatåg” and watching some clips of a traditional performance.
-Interestingly enough, every year, a National Lucia is elected who receives a status, comparable to someone like miss America, for the rest of the year.
-Also there is always a Lucia performance, held in Stockholm, aired on national TV so anyone can watch it in the comfort of their home (even though he real thing in person is the absolute best)
+Special songs are sang during the “Luciatåg”, and most Swedes know them well enough to sing a couple from memory, always with pride.
+I, myself, have actually been Lucia twice, once in church, as I sang in church choir for four years, and in year nine, my last year before heading off to the Swedish equivalent of High school.
+Being Lucia, leading the “Luciatåg”, and singing solos certainly is an amazing experience.
+I truly recommend Googling “Luciatåg”.
+There are many beautiful clips and videos of traditional Lucia processions to watch.
+Interestingly enough, every year, a National Lucia is elected to lead the “Luciatåg”, that is not only held in Sweden’s capital, Stockholm, but also aired on national TV.
+Airing the performance on national TV enables every person in the country to watch and take part in such a beautiful and important tradition in the comforts of their home.
+Also, this national Lucia basically receives a status, comparable to someone like miss America, for the rest of the year.

-The most traditional way to make Lussekatter is to make them into S shapes and sticking a raisin in each swirl.
-However, there are many other creative ways to make your buns a little but more interesting out there.
+The most traditional way to make Lussekatter is to shape the dough into S shapes with a raisin in each swirl (you can see how to shape your buns in the video above).
+However, there are many other creative ways to make your buns a little more interesting.
 The ones displayed bellow are actually still rather traditional.

 Veganized Traditional Swedish Saffron Buns